 If 100 gallons of water flow from a river per day, and each person needs 1 gallon a day to survive, there would be a problem if more than 100 people lived near the river.
 It would also be unfair if someone in a village of 100 consumed 5 gallons.
 On top of that, we cannot forget to add biodiversity into our example, like if there are fish that depend on water in the river or deer that also need water to drink—things we don’t usually take into account.

 This concept of a sustainable resource limit applies to nearly everything in our physical world: land, wood, sand, minerals, metals, wildlife, pet trade species, fish stocks, plants, succulents, etc. The fundamental concept is simple.
 If we remove at a rate faster than what is regenerated, eventually the resource will run out.
-But sometimes it is not that simple; the limit may be indirect or entangled with other resource limits.
+But sometimes it is not that simple; the limit may be indirect due to other resource limits.
 Take our river example from above.
 Let’s pretend a village depends on an aquatic vegetable that requires 50 gallons of water flow per day.
 Then the limit for water consumption is not 100 gallons per day, but 50.
-Furthermore, note that not all of these resources have limits that have been surpassed or will be reached in the near future.
-It may also be impossible to determine a “hard” limit in many cases.
-If the river flows at 1000 gallons per day, and the village of 100 is growing at a constant rate of any percentage, eventually that limit will be reached.

-Let’s pretend the total sustainable global greenhouse gas emissions is 5 billion tons a year instead of the current 40 billion tons that is emitted.
+Let’s first focus on greenhouse gases.
+Suppose the total sustainable global greenhouse gas emissions is 5 billion tons a year instead of the current 40 billion tons that is emitted.
 Divide the 5 billion by the number of people on the planet (8 billion) to get 0.63 tons.
 Then, it would only be equally fair if everyone was allowed to emit 0.63 tons instead of the 16 tons that the average American emits (or several thousand tons for many top 0.1 percenters).

 In regards to pollution, there are two important equity issues.
-First is how much each person should be allowed to pollute within that sustainable limit.
-If there is a limit to the amount of pollution we can emit globally, then it is only right if we, as a total population, emit an amount that is equal or under that level.
+First is how much each person should be allowed to pollute within a sustainable limit.
+Similar to resources, if there is a limit to the amount of pollution we can emit globally, then it is only right if we, as a total population, emit an amount that is equal or under that level.
 Does this mean it would be unfair for someone to emit more than their equal share?
 And second, how do we address inequity in regards to the existing (and future) people, plants, or animals that suffer disproportionately from the negative effects of exceeding pollution limits?
-Pollution does not always affect the ones who cause them.

 These are ideas we should be discussing today because they are a direct cause of the majority of the world’s most pressing problems from the ecological (climate change, habitat degradation, biodiversity loss) to the social (wealth inequality, social unrest, conflicts).
 Here are some questions we should be asking:

 How do we determine what externalities need to be controlled or limited?
-For example, global climate change, but not sensory pollution (light and sound).
+For example, global climate change, but what about sensory pollution (light and sound)?

 What is the sustainable limit?
 Specifically, what is an acceptable amount taken from nature?
 Or an acceptable amount of pollution released into the environment?
 The ideal level may not be at its limit.